tergite/tergite-autocalibration/README.md

 quantifiles()  # This will start the application, optionally you can pass the data directory as an argument.
 ```

-## Roadmap
-If you have ideas for releases in the future, it is a good idea to list them in the README.

 ## Contributing

 Feel free to dive in!
 [Open an issue](https://gitlab.com/dcrielaard/quantifiles/issues/new) or submit PRs.